Classes

 Evening Open Studio

-The SADI staff and UNCG preservice art teachers fully supervise independent student artists during open studio sessions and helps students with their projects.
+- Option one: The SADI staff will supervise student artists during open studio sessions and assist them with their independent projects.

-We are excited to announce that the student art exhibition will occur on Friday, July 19th, at the Gatewood Gallery.
-This event marks the culmination of a creative and collaborative journey we have embarked on together.
-We cordially invite the campers’ parents, family, and friends to join us in celebrating our students’ artistic exploration and outcomes.
-The exhibition will take place from 5 pm to 6 pm at the Gatewood Gallery.
+We are excited to announce that the student art exhibition will take place on Friday, July 17, at the Gatewood Gallery.
+This event marks the culmination of a creative and collaborative journey we have undertaken together.
+We warmly invite the parents, family, and friends of the campers to join us in celebrating our students’ artistic exploration and achievements.
+The exhibition will run from 5 PM to 6 PM at the Gatewood Gallery.
 We hope to see you all there!